CPF, SINDA, CDAC, and MENDAKI Schemes – What Are They and How Do They Work?

 The SINDA Fund

-The SINDA Fund is similar to both the CDAC and the MENDAKI funds, this time catering to the Indian community in Singapore.
-All Indian employees in Singapore must choose (although it is not compulsory) to contribute to these funds based on their wage level.
+The SINDA Fund is similar to both the CDAC and the MENDAKI funds.
+However, the former caters to the Indian community in Singapore.
+All Indian employees in Singapore must choose to contribute to these funds according to their wage level.
+Take note that it’s not actually mandatory to do so.